-- 39. The Task Force's cybersecurity practices survey confirmed that the maturity of jurisdictional regulatory and supervisory regimes for cybersecurity varies widely among IAIS members.
+39. The Task Force's cybersecurity practices survey confirmed that the maturity of jurisdictional regulatory and supervisory regimes for cybersecurity varies widely among IAIS members.
 Insurance supervisors may consider the practices described below when developing regulatory and supervisory efforts directed at insurers' cybersecurity.
 To help identify sectoral and jurisdictional gaps, insurance supervisors should consider the evolving level of cyber maturity of their insurance sector compared with the rest of the financial sector in their jurisdictions, and initiatives related to international cybersecurity standards.
-The principle of proportionality applies regardless of the level of cyber maturity of the jurisdiction or its insurance sector. - 40.
-By providing the building blocks for an entity to design and implement its cybersecurity strategy and operating framework, the G7FE also provides a useful starting point for insurance supervisors to organise their management and assessment of insurance sector cybersecurity standards.
+The principle of proportionality applies regardless of the level of cyber maturity of the jurisdiction or its insurance sector.

+40. By providing the building blocks for an entity to design and implement its cybersecurity strategy and operating framework, the G7FE also provides a useful starting point for insurance supervisors to organise their management and assessment of insurance sector cybersecurity standards.
 Accordingly, this section uses the eight G7FE to frame a discussion on supervisory approaches to insurer cybersecurity.
-The discussion also addresses, where applicable, how the G7FE and suggested practices conform to existing ICP standards and guidance.34 - 41.
-This Application Paper draws primarily upon previous international work regarding financial sector cybersecurity, including the guidance developed by the CPMI-IOSCO WGCR.
-Although that guidance is specifically directed to financial market infrastructures, much of it is appropriate for consideration to varying degrees for all financial institutions.
-35 Providing consistent, cross-sectoral guidance for financial institution cybersecurity, where appropriate, may contribute to harmonization of regulatory approaches. - 42.
-It is notable that in its 2017 stocktake on cybersecurity regulations, guidance, and supervisory practices, the FSB observed that the member jurisdictions all reported "drawing upon a small body of previously developed national or international guidance or standards of public authorities or private bodies" in developing their regulatory approach to cybersecurity.
-The FSB concluded from this observation that "jurisdictions have found existing guidance and standards to be useful and that there is some degree of international convergence in cybersecurity regulation and supervision of the financial sector."
-36
+The discussion also addresses, where applicable, how the G7FE and suggested practices conform to existing ICP standards and guidance.37

+41. This Application Paper draws particularly upon previous international work regarding financial sector cybersecurity, including the guidance developed by the CPMI-IOSCO WGCR.
+As indicated in Sections 3.1 to 3.8 of this Application Paper, many of the paragraphs in Part B of each section ("Recommendations") are based directly or adapted from the WGCR guidance paper.
+Although that guidance is specifically directed to financial market infrastructures, much of it is appropriate for consideration to varying degrees for all financial institutions.38 Providing consistent, cross-sectoral guidance for financial institution cybersecurity, where appropriate, may contribute to harmonization of regulatory approaches.

+42. It is notable that in its 2017 stocktake on cybersecurity regulations, guidance, and supervisory practices, the FSB observed that the member jurisdictions all reported "drawing upon a small body of previously developed national or international guidance or standards of public authorities or private bodies" in developing their regulatory approach to cybersecurity.
+The FSB concluded from this observation that "jurisdictions have found existing guidance and standards to be useful and that there is some degree of international convergence in cybersecurity regulation and supervision of the financial sector."39
-34 Mapping of each G7FE to the ICPs in the following section is based on the ICPs as of November 2017 (with exceptions noted in the case of certain planned changes to ICPs).

-35 "This guidance is first and foremost directed to FMIs as defined in the Principles for Financial Market Infrastructures (PFMI), namely: systemically important payment systems, central securities depositories (CSDs), securities settlement systems (SSSs), central counterparties (CCPs) and trade repositories (TRs).
-Relevant authorities, however, may decide to apply this guidance to types of infrastructure not formally covered by this report."
-CPMI-IOSCO Guidance at 1.31.

-36 Financial Stability Board, Summary Report of Financial Sector Cybersecurity Regulations, Guidance, and Supervisory Practices (October 2017), available at http://www.fsb.org/2017/10/summary-report-on-financial-sector-cybersecurity-regulations-guidance-and-supervisory-practices/.